amandasommer/assignment2/index.markdown

 ## Time Series Plot

-Initial a time series plot is carried out to illistrate the historical behaviour of the vehicle theft.
-A calender plot shows the number of incidents each day for each of the years to achive a detailed picture of the data.
+Initial a time series plot is carried out to illustrate the historical behaviour of the vehicle theft.
+A calender plot shows the number of incidents each day for each of the years to acheive a detailed picture of the data.

  ![calplot](calplot.png "Text to show on mouseover")